Suraj2611/GIS/docs/index.rst

 - Sources of Spatial Data  - and how to work with them.
 - Workshop/ Exercises
  +  Converting IFMR project specific datasets to spatial formats
- +  Automating tasks in QGIS (Batch Processing) - no coding required.
  +  Classifying data, Styling, Symbology & heatmaps -> Various kinds of map based outputs that can be produced
  +  Random Sampling of sites & Nearest Neighbor Analysis
+ +  Automating tasks in QGIS (Batch Processing) - no coding required.
- +  Preparing a map for a report/ final presentation - Adding legends, scales etc.
+ +  Preparing a graphic for a report/ final presentation - Adding legends, scales etc.
 - Linking STATA and QGIS

 Contents